Dilicor/ListTheseServersBot/README.md

 ### Starting the bot
-To start the bot, simply execute `npm run start` from within the project directory.
+To start the bot, simply execute `npm run test` from within the project directory.

 ### **Note**
-Do not reveal any bot token in settings.js, if you are updating this file temporarily hide the bot token.
+Do not reveal any bot token in `settings.js`, if you are updating this file temporarily hide the bot token.